danweb3/danweb3.github.io/_posts/2022-09-10-almost-ready.md

 author_staff_member: AElegantSkeleton
 ---

-We here at the Elegant Skeleton Research Institute are almost ready to debut our very first research study.
+After many years of proparation we here at the Elegant Skeleton Research Institute are almost ready to debut our very first research study.

-Stay tuned for the launch sometime next month.
+If you would like to [participate](/participate.html) stay tuned for the launch next month.

 ![Logo](/images/Full_Wordmark.svg)